If you sometimes miss anniversaries, Valentine's Day or other events, this video can help!

 So, that was the good news.

-Beginners, and intermediates too, often don’t realise that calligraphy is not 'easy for beginners, hard for experts'.
+Calligraphy is not 'easy for beginners, hard for experts'.
 It’s the other way around.
 It seems hard at first.
-If you keep working through the hard stuff and walking up the mountain-sides at the beginning, then it gets to be easy calligraphy.
+If you keep working through the hard stuff and walking up the mountain-sides at the beginning, then it gets to be easier and easier and eventually becomes easy calligraphy.

-But as with everything, I think the truly great calligraphers never stop learning and looking again.
+As with every skill, I think the truly great calligraphers never stop learning and looking again.

 Return from 'Easy calligraphy' to homepage